gmountk/SanSational/content/home/about.md

 # Welcome!

-Hi, my name is San.
+Hi, my name is Keum San.
 I am a 4th year Ph.D student at The University of Texas at Austin.
-My research interests lie in wearable computing and mobile healthcare.
-More specifically, I am interested in leveraging built-in sensors available in commercial devices such as smartphones, smartwatches, activity trackers and etc. to recognize human activities or detect underlying pathophysiological conditions that may not be clearly perceptible to humans.
+My research interests are in wearable/mobile computing and mobile healthcare.
+Many of my projects involve designing/building custom designed hardware and developing an algorithm for human activity recognition.
+My main focus area lies in automated dietary monitoring.

 I received a bachelor's degree in Biomedical engineering at University of Wisconsin - Madison.
 At University of Wisconsin-Madison, I worked in Bioinstrumentation Lab and I was supervised by [Dr. John G. Webster](https://directory.engr.wisc.edu/display.php/faculty/webster_john?page=bme&search=faculty&item=webster_john).
 Here at UT, I am in Human Signals Lab and I am surpvised by [Dr. Edison Thomaz](http://users.ece.utexas.edu/~ethomaz/).